 Returning to NTIF is the ever popular Eileen Ivers accompanied by her band Immigrant Soul.
 Top Irish band Lúnasa, award winning Matt & Shannon Heaton, top uilleann piper Paddy Keenan and the unforgettable Seamus Kennedy (who also makes a really good Chili) are also well known to NTIF audiences.
 Newcomers include Open the Door for 3 and the very popular Screaming Orphans.
 Check out the complete lineup of international performers with their bios and links to YouTube clips.

 The selection process for all National and Featured performers is complete and NTIF is proud to announce one of the finest lineup of musicians to be presented.
-Please view the bands on the Performers pages.
+Please view the bands and dance groups on the Performers pages.

 The Coordinator, Manager and Volunteer meeting will be held on January 25th at 1:00pm at the Doubletree Hotel, Campbell Center.
 Note that this year we will meet in the Skyline Ballroom on the top floor, not the ballroom on the first floor.

 A number of performers, especially dancers, have requested that we ask photographers to refrain from using flash photography, especially close to the stage.
 Space on stages is limited, and temporary loss of vision could result in an injury.

 For our 2015 theme we have borrowed a line from that well known Irish ballad, Danny Boy.

 Oh, Danny Boy, the pipes, the pipes are calling

 From glen to glen, and down the mountain side,

 The summer's gone, and all the roses falling,

 It's you, it's you must go and I must bide.